 Physical Therapy Department Equipment, Research & Programs

-In September of 2010, The Physical Therapy Department, Jack Stachura, lead, was awarded $30,000 from The James H. Cummings Foundation.
+In September of 2010, The Physical Therapy Department, Dr. Jack Stachura, lead, was awarded $30,000 from The James H. Cummings Foundation.
 The funds supplied new equipment for the Daemen College Physical Agents Laboratory, enabling Daemen faculty to teach practice skills proven to be most effective in treating chronic wounds.

 Daemen College Department of Physical Therapy